-The historic site is located near the town of Cheyenne, which is situated in western Oklahoma halfway between Amarillo, TX and Oklahoma City, OK.
+This National Park unit is located within the U.S. Forest Service's Black Kettle National Grassland near the town of Cheyenne, Oklahoma.
+Cheyenne is situated in western Oklahoma halfway between Amarillo, TX and Oklahoma City, OK.
 Cheyenne is approximately 30 miles north of I-40 on Hwy 283 and approximately 20 miles east of the Texas border.

 Oklahoma State Highway 47A / Black Kettle Memorial Highway